coupergateway/couper-examples/oauth2-client-credentials/README.md

 Usually, Couper acts only as the OAuth2 client but in this example, we use Couper for all three parties.

+**(Please jump to the bottom of the page to learn how to configure Couper in a real world setting)**

 First, we define two `server` blocks in `couper.hcl`, one for the client:

 ```hcl